How much does a Betterhelp membership cost per month?

 The length of therapy sessions will typically be around 30-45 minutes, depending on what your therapist and yourself agree on.

-Everything you tell your therapist is confidential and messaging between them is encrypted.
+Everything you tell your therapist is between them.
 Additionally, you may delete previously sent messages between you and your therapist whenever you’d like.

-Lastly, if you would like to have some of your information released to a third-party such as your doctor or psychiatrist, you may tell this to your therapist and they will send you an authorization form to fill out.
+Lastly, if you would like to have some of your information released to someone such as your doctor or psychiatrist, you may tell this to your therapist and they will send you an authorization form to fill out.

 Easy Cancellation Process: Whether you’re wanting to try therapy elsewhere or just take a break, you may cancel your Betterhelp membership at any time, for any reason, no questions asked.